Gasoid/workalendar/README.md

 This is currently a work-in-progress.
 I've used the repo: https://github.com/peopledoc/workalendar as source of holidays.

-### DONE:
-- **Europe:**
-- Austria
-- Belarus
-- Belgium
-- Bulgaria
-- Croatia
-- Cyprus
-- Czech Republic
-- Denmark
-- Estonia
-- Finland
-- France
-- Germany
-- Greece
-- Hungary
-- Iceland
-- Ireland
-- Italy
-- Latvia
-- Lithuania
-- Luxembourg
-- Malta
-- Monaco
-- Netherlands
-- Norway
-- Poland
-- Portugal
-- Romania
-- Russia
-- Serbia
-- Slovakia
-- Slovenia
-- Spain
-- Sweden
-- Ukraine
-- United Kingdom

 ## Overview

-Workcalendar is a go library that is supposed to handle holidays.
+Workcalendar is a go library that is inteded to handle holidays.

 ## Examples
 ### example 1